Emergency Measures Organization

-Most emergencies occur in a municipality and are handled by local resources.
-For example, a fire is usually handled by local fire fighters.
-Municipal services can usually call upon neighbouring communities for mutual aid when assistance is needed.
-If additional help is needed, the municipality can ask the province to help by contacting EMO.
+Most emergencies that occur in a municipality are managed by local resources, e.g. a fire can be contained by the local fire department, municipalities can usually call upon neighbouring municipalities for mutual aid assistance when needed.

 On behalf of the province, EMO provides assistance and coordination for an emergency response when requested by a municipality or in a province-wide emergency.

 The federal government steps in when requested by the province, or when the emergency impacts areas of federal jurisdiction such as floods or fires on federal lands, national health emergencies, national security, or a declared national emergency.